Back to app

 • You're notified so you can follow up manually.

-Reply detection is not perfect — auto-responders and out-of-office messages sometimes get flagged.
+Reply detection is not perfect — auto-responders and out-of-office messages sometimes cause a candidate to be removed.
 If a candidate is incorrectly marked as replied, you can re-enroll them manually.

 Candidate states#